yamikaitou/YamiCogs/docs/economytrickle.rst

 EconomyTrickle
 ==============

-This is the cog guide for the economytrickle cog.|br|
+| This is the cog guide for the economytrickle cog.
-You will find detailed docs about usage and commands.
+| You will find detailed docs about usage and commands.

 ``[p]`` is considered as your prefix.